mzguntalan/mercury/README.md

 where, for each, set of object of the same class, the first of such object is canonicalized to a pose to serve as the reference of the rest of the objects within the same class.

+This dataset is of the shapenet dataset as a point cloud hosted [here](https://github.com/antao97/PointCloudDatasets).

 <p>
     <img src="https://github.com/mzguntalan/mercury-demo-files/blob/main/demo-animations/demo-airplane-0-animation.gif?raw=true" width="250">